 - 24. The ANUSA Executive will set the percentage limit for any given year. - 25.
-If requests for funding from clubs during a year exceed the total funding available for Clubs during that year, the Clubs Officer, to promote equitable access to funding, may place a percentage reduction on the total funding available under various grant categories or may reduce the Funding Limit.
+If requests for funding from clubs during a year exceed the total funding available for Clubs during that year, the Clubs Officer, to promote equitable access to funding, may place a percentage reduction on the total funding available under various grant categories or may reduce the Funding Limit. - 26.
+The ANUSA Executive may from time to time adopt an ANUSA Clubs Yearly Strategic Spending Guideline which will outline ANUSA's financial vision for clubs as a published document released alongside the funding limits.

-26. Grants
+27. Grants

-- 26.1.
-A grant is applied for through a form as designated by the Clubs Officer.
-All requirements outlined in that form must be met to receive funding. - 26.2.
-Grant payment - 26.2.1.
-All grants are subject to the discretion of the Clubs Officer, and grants that are deemed unreasonable, unnecessary, or risky may be declined. - 26.2.2.
-The Clubs Officer may refuse or partially fund a grant to promote equity in grant access between clubs. - 26.2.3.
-All grants shall be paid retrospectively. - 26.2.3.1.
-The Clubs Officer may approve a grant to be paid prospectively if a club provides evidence that retrospective payment would place an undue burden on a Club or the Club's Executive.

-26.2.4.
-All grants shall be paid by a transfer of the grant funds to the bank account of the relevant Club.
+- 1. A grant is applied for through a form as designated by the Clubs Officer.
+All requirements outlined in that form must be met to receive funding. - 2.
+There shall be 2 categories of grants: - 1.
+Event Grants: deals mainly with expenditure related to a specific event of a club. - 2.
+Operational Grants: deals mainly with expenditure (other than for events) to support the smooth running of a club. - 3.
+Grant approval and payment - 1.
+All grants are subject to the discretion of the Clubs Officer, and grants that are deemed unreasonable, unnecessary, or risky may be declined. - 2.
+The Clubs Officer may refuse or partially fund a grant to promote equity in grant access between clubs. - 3.
+Grants within the Event Grants category shall be decided retrospectively, with the exception of the Travel Events Grant which will be decided prospectively unless the Clubs Officer approves an exemption - 4.
+Grants within the Operational Grants category shall be decided prospectively - 5.
+All grants shall be paid retrospectively. - 1.
+The Clubs Officer may approve a grant to be paid prospectively if a club provides evidence that retrospective payment would place an undue burden on a Club or the Club's Executive. - 6.
+All grants shall be paid by a transfer of the grant funds to the bank account of the relevant Club. - 7.

-26.2.5.
 The break-even funding limit for an event shall be calculated as follows: